 A free internet connection, a dose of tech-based learning tools, a mix of passionately dedicated educators, plus adult learners who are thrilled there’s an accessible, supportive place to learn.

 Welcome to ACE.
-We’ve supported continuing education in the San Francisco Bay Area for 50 years, since 1968.
+We’ve supported continuing education in the San Francisco Bay Area for more than 50 years, since 1968.
 Please join the conversation.

 By Riley, ACE Poetry Contest Mascot I’m running around in circles ➿➿➿ ‘cause we have a haiku poem in the winning group of ACE Poetry Contest poems from Alpha: José Hernández.
 Haiku is one of my favorites, but the other poems are great too.
 Arf, arf, after reading these poems, you get insight into how tough this quarantine is for everyone, but in a thoughtful way.
 Plus, now I want to go fishing.
 Hey, John and Lucy – put that on your list please.
 Arf, arf, let’s spring into the winning poems.
 First Place By Stephen Alcocer, 7th Grade Sun behind...read more

 Heroes Beat the Corona Beast in ACE Poetry Contest Winner’s Poem from Oakland International High School